yshyshkin/ErlangPort/README.md

 Bundle provides [PortCommandInterface](./PortCommand/PortCommandInterface.php) and [AbstractPortCommand](./PortCommand/AbstractPortCommand.php) that should be used to implement port commands.
-Each port command must be registered in DI contained as a service with tag `ys_tools.erlang_port.port_command` - tag alias is a command name.
+Each port command must be registered in DI container as a service with tag `ys_tools.erlang_port.port_command` - tag alias is a command name.

 Main entry point for Erlang is a console command `ystools:erlang-port` that should be specified as CLI command